naqushab/gmail-spam-filter/README.md

 ![irs.png](https://raw.githubusercontent.com/TheBikramLama/gmail-spam-filter/master/examples/irs.png)

-According to my research such emails might be the result of **000Webhost Data Breach** which occurred at around **November 2015** ➡ [source](https://www.000webhost.com/000webhost-database-hacked-data-leaked)
+According to my research, such emails might be the result of **000Webhost Data Breach** which occurred at around **November 2015** ➡ [source](https://www.000webhost.com/000webhost-database-hacked-data-leaked)

 ## How to use the filter?